 Imagine stepping in that on a late-night trip to the bathroom.
 If the vomiting is frequent and your cat seems out of sorts, it might be time to see a Vet.

 Along with vomiting, there are additional signs to look out for:

 - Loss of appetite

 - Acting abnormal; totally off its game

-Feeding your cats certain human food such as chocolate or onions could make your cat very sick (chocolate can actually kill your cat); so make sure to avoid those ingredients.
+Feeding your cats human food such as chocolate or onions could make your cat very sick (chocolate can kill your cat), so make sure to avoid those ingredients.

 Nine times out of ten, cat vomiting is nothing serious.
 A little behavior modification and change in diet will set your cat right again.